demharusnam/SwiftUIDrag/README.md

 SwiftUIDrag can be installed via Swift Package Manager (SPM) in Xcode:

-Navigate to the SPM (**File > Swift Packages > Add Package Dependecy...**).
+Navigate to the SPM (**File > Swift Packages > Add Package Dependency...**).
 Then, either search the url (**https://github.com/demharusnam/SwiftUIDrag**) or the name of the package with myself as the owner.

 ## License

 SwiftUIDrag is available under the MIT license.
-See license for more information.
+See LICENSE for more information.